kusumotolab/clustered-kGenProg/README.md

 ## How to use manually
 Please execute each command on each machine.
-(If you want to try the tool quickly, while you can execute each command on the same machine, the loads are not dispersed)
+(If you want to try the tool quickly, while you can execute each command on the same machine, the loads are not dispersed.)
 ### Run Coordinator

 ```